 - I’m afraid I will have to give up my professional and personal dreams because I can’t imagine balancing everything successfully.

-It took me a while to get there, but I’m happy to say that I could work through all three of these fears and get to the other side.
+It took me a while to get there, but I’m happy to say that I did work through all three of these fears and got to the other side.
 I’m sharing these with you in hopes that maybe they can serve as shortcuts for you.

 Let’s look at these fears on why it’s hard being a single mother and talk about ways to see them differently:

 1. I’m afraid my child will struggle growing up in a single-parent household.

 While first adjusting to being a single mom, I noticed my protective motherly instinct was on hyperalert.
 For this, I turn to the experts for help and guidance.

 According to Psychology Today, “Research shows that about 80 percent of children of divorce adapt well and see no lasting negative effects on their grades, social adjustment, or mental health.”

 This article (which I highly suggest – it’s very reassuring and grounding) shares specific things we can do as parents to work toward the highest outcome for our kids.